 Wine drinkers today can find many Cabernet Sauvignon options in the market.
 Some Cabernet Sauvignon wines are sumptuous and fruity, others are savory and smoky.
 It all depends on where the Cabernet Sauvignon grows and how it's made into wine.

-Cabernet Sauvignon grows all over the world!
-That said, here are some of the top Cabernet regions and how they taste:
+Here are some of the top Cabernet regions and how they taste:

-TASTE: Black Currant, Anise, Tobacco Leaf, Plum Sauce, Pencil Lead
+TASTING NOTES: Black Currant, Anise, Tobacco Leaf, Plum Sauce, Pencil Lead

 Bordeaux is very much the "OG" Cabernet Sauvignon growing region.
 It's here where you'll find some of the most savory and age-worthy expressions of the grape.
 Still, you won't find a lot of single-varietal Cab here – most are blended into the region's eponymous "Bordeaux Blend."